 An other type of panel are zones.
 A zone is a container of other panels that are used to build a specific panel structure.
 This container most often represent a page or a specific part of a page.

 Apptus eSales includes several predefined panels in a panel library.
 The predefined panels includes functions such as general product listing, autocomplete results, and product recommendations.
-Support for features such as exposure strategies, personalisation of products, deduplication, and promotions is panel dependent.
+Support for features such as exposure strategies, personalisation of products, deduplication, promotions, and demotions is panel dependent.

 Predefined ads panels¶